aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

 - Whilte for Data Measurements (SCL pin)

 ## Firmware Code
 The firmware C code is freely available and is compatible with Tensilica's Xtensa LX6/7 microprocessors.
 Files are located in the folder "[Firmware Code](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/tree/main/Firmware%20Code)".
+This firmware code is ready to do concrete maturity sensor measurements and upload measured sensor data to a repository on a Dataverse.
+For more info see [www.dataverse.org](htttp://www.dataverse.org)

 <br>